 But once she moved to Los Angeles and then New York, Daskauskas realized that the average American mainlander—and bartender—didn’t understand what it means to be Hawaiian or Polynesian, let alone the past and present struggles of indigenous Oceanic people.
 She bristled at glib references to “aloha” in bars, sarongs as uniforms and even the word Tiki.

 Last summer, Daskauskas, who’s now the head bartender at Natasha David’s Nitecap in NYC, sent a message to the industry with a cocktail and an accompanying Instagram post that read: “It’s easy to take this job way too seriously and I’m constantly reminding myself that ‘they’re just drinks.’
 But there are some drinks that are more than that, some that are meant to create a dialogue.
 The idea was to create a drink that could give you a glimpse of my home, O‘ahu, Hawai‘i, through the lens of a Native Hawaiian … a point of view not always considered when creating ‘Polynesian inspired’ cocktails.
 It’s all too easy to forget that Hawai‘i is more than just grass skirts and poolside drinks in inappropriate mugs.
 Hawai‘i is pure, its people are proud and resilient, our culture is sacred and so is our land.
 And while this is ‘just a drink’ I hope that it can open a dialogue in our industry about what it means to use Polynesian culture to create a false sense of what Polynesia is.”

 The cocktail from that post, Sun Lite Moon Lite, is named for Daskauskas’ favorite song by Hawaiian folk band Country Comfort.
-Its base is Kō Hana Hawaiian agricole-style rum, produced in a distillery set on a former Del Monte pineapple plantation and made from heritage sugar cane varieties that were nearly wiped out by modern agriculture.
+Its base is Kō Hana Hawaiian agricole-style rum, produced in a distillery set on a former Del Monte pineapple farm and made from heritage sugar cane varieties that were nearly wiped out by modern agriculture.
 “The rum is about taking back what was taken,” says Daskauskas.
 From the Kō Hana, she builds a spritz with Absentroux aperitif, Clément Mahina Coco liqueur, pineapple gum, lime and sparkling wine.
 There’s no crushed ice, no mug and no garnish.
 This sparked conversation among some of her peers, who wanted to talk and learn more about her perspective.